 The tried and tested formula for a successful business won’t stand up to the rigours that the pandemic represents.
 No, it’s time for a shift in the way we conduct business.
 So, what is the secret for a thriving business that is stable and consistently outperforms its competitors in an uncertain market?
 Reliable talent.
 And lots of it.

 Because of the ever-changing picture posed by the pandemic and continuing uncertainty around the economy, we’re witnessing a monumental shift in what employees are looking for from their future employers.
 A simple trade for money and time isn’t enough anymore; in the wake of the pandemic factors like work pattern flexibility are outweighing numbers on a payslip.
 With more and more of the country WFH, employees have reclaimed part of their work-life balance, so this flexibility will naturally be high on their agenda.
 Ultimately, businesses need to adopt a more humanised approach to retain staff and clients, but also to thrive post-pandemic.

 Employee retention drives client loyalty

 Businesses are constantly searching for ways to keep clients happy, as they are one of the main drivers of business growth and profit.
 Leaders in business can be so preoccupied with pre-empting client demands that they ignore the demands of those right under their noses: current employees.
-Keeping your staff happy isn’t only a way to improve company culture and productivity, it also plays a huge part in retaining clients.
+Keeping your team happy isn’t only a way to improve company culture and productivity, staff loyalty also plays a huge part in retaining clients.